Changes in Neighbourhood Partnerships

 What's changing with Neighbourhood Partnerships, Neighbourhood Forums, how you can get involved and share your ideas.

-Future funding for community spaces, small grants for local projects and how the community infrastructure levy (CIL) will be used was part of the Your Neighbourhood consultation.
+Recommendations about future funding for community spaces, small grants for local projects and the community infrastructure levy (CIL) were also agreed.

 On 4 December 2017 the Cabinet accepted the option put forward, following the Neighbourhoods consultation, to make £257k available for small grants for local community projects.

 These grants would be available for local councillors and members of the community to allocate jointly to local projects, for example, to fund sports equipment or community events.

 This proposal is now being reviewed in the context of the need for further savings.